 The single biggest problem I see time and again with music marketers is that they don’t understand the target audience they should be appealing to and how that fits in with their musical genre and image.

 If you make hip hop, you need to go where hip hop audiences gather online and direct your marketing at them.
 If you make metal, you’re looking for audiences of head bangers, if you like experiential music find out where those fans hang out, and so on.

-There’s no point promoting your shoegaze band to the TOTP fanbase.
+There’s no point in promoting your shoegaze band to the TOTP fanbase.

-Steve Lamacq’s audience probably won’t dig your prog band, BBC Radio 1 aren’t going to be interested in your death metal choir.
+Steve Lamacq’s audience probably won’t dig your prog band, BBC Radio 1 isn’t going to be interested in your death metal choir.

 To effectively promote your music online you need to work out what your typical fans are like, and seek out where they hang out.

 Make use of the artists that inspire you